UK College of Holistic Training, 27 Old Gloucester Street, London WC1N 3AX

 A.6 This is a common query, though it is hard to answer without specifically asking if a course is recognised by a specific body.
 The word "recognised" means nothing by itself.
 There is no such thing as universal "recognition" of qualifications, and to ensure a course meets your needs, you may need to make enquiries with the bodies, employers or authorities you want the course to satisfy.
 For details of recognition and links to professional associations, please see our Societies page.

-Our college is accredited by the International Association for Distance Learning.
-Further accreditations and/or validations, if they exist, are given on individual course pages on our site, and may vary from course to course.
+Accreditations and/or validations, if they apply, are given on individual course pages on our site, and may vary from course to course.
 Please refer to the pages covering the courses you are interested in.

-Many of our courses are now accredited by ACCPH -
+Many of our courses are now accredited or approved by ACCPH -

 If you are outside the UK and wish to use one of our courses for private practice, it is your responsibility to contact the appropriate authorities or professional bodies in your country to see which types of training they will accept.
 We cannot do this for you.
 In many cases there will be specific local requirements that can only be met by study in your own country.